Europe shares extend rebound as U.S. data reassures

 “Europe is also slowly turning the corner.
 All in all, this might be the beginning of the end of the five-year crisis, which means it’s time to buy stocks for the long term.”

-The day’s rally was broad based, led by shares of big pharma and media companies, which have a strong exposure to the U.S. economy.
+Thursday’s rally was broad-based, led by shares of big pharma and media companies, which have a strong exposure to the U.S. economy.
 Roche added 3.4 percent and Publicis gained 3.2 percent.

-Around Europe, UK’s FTSE 100 index gained 1.3 percent, Germany’s DAX index added 0.6 percent, and France’s CAC 40 rose 1 percent.